 28. In order to ensure the integrity of credit decisions, the subsequent academic performance of student cohorts receiving credit should be monitored.

-29. Articulation, credit transfer and block credit transfer arrangements will be reviewed every three years, and the review will be reported to the faculty board via the faculty education committee.
+29. Articulation, credit transfer and block credit transfer arrangements will be reviewed every three years, and the review will be reported to the Dean via the faculty education committee.
 Where the partner institution in a block credit transfer arrangement, or an award for which articulation, credit transfer or block credit is given, changes the curriculum substantially, the block credit transfer arrangement will be reviewed as soon as is practicable, and at latest within three months.

 30. Office of Planning and Quality will report annually to the Coursework Admissions and Programs Committee (CAPC) on credit awarded (block, specified and unspecified forms of credit, policy exceptions and appeals and other measures as appropriate).